 Although homemade wontons seem intimidating, they are very simple and fun to make.
 This detailed recipe walks you through step-by-step instructions on how to make silky pork and shrimp wontons that you and your friends will love.

 One of my favorite childhood memories is helping my mum wrap wontons in our tiny kitchen.
 I looked forward to the steamy hot soup with silky wontons, each one packed with a punch of flavor.

 Our new friend Mike came over to dinner.
-We learned how to make wontons together.
-He helped us significantly with wrapping the wontons and you can even see his hands in some of the process photos embedded in the recipe.
-Thanks Mike!
+He helped us significantly with wrapping the wontons, and you can even see his hands in some of the process photos.
+Thanks, Mike!

 I hope these wontons serve as the foundation upon which you too can build your memories with loved ones.